fshowalter/franksmovielog.com-v1/content/reviews/0159-x-men-the-last-stand-2006.md

 But even sans studio interference, the script proves wanting.
 Cringe-worthy dialog, specious motivations, and one-dimensional characters abound.
 As Magneto, Ian McKellen's reduced to making faces and waving his hand at special effects.
 Alan Cumming's Nightcrawler, the prior film's standout new character, isn't even mentioned.

-Also gone is the series' heart, which manifested via a resonating allegory to homosexuality.
+Also gone is the series' heart, which manifested via a resonating allegory to discrimination.
 This film's “cure” plotline muddles said allegory.
 Wouldn't mutants like Rogue with dangerous powers welcome a cure?
 And what of the X-Men using said “cure” on their enemies?

-Such questions prove beyond this film, whose sole concern seems to be culling the cast and moving from one forgettable set-piece to the next.
-I can't decide what's more disappointing: this or Singer's Superman film.
+Such ethical questions prove beyond this film, whose sole concern seems to be culling the cast and moving from one forgettable set-piece to the next.
+At least it runs under two hours.